kalpak92/System-Programming/2. Introduction to C Programming/README.md

   - **int main(void);**
 - Two-argument form of main(): access command-line arguments
   - **int main(int argc, char ∗∗argv);**

+### Question

+**Describe the difference between the literal values 7, "7", and ’7’.**

+- The first literal describes an integer of value 7.
+- The second describes a null-terminated string consisting of the character ’7’.
+- The third describes the character ’7’, whose value is its ASCII character code (55).

 ## Console I/O